This post may contain affiliate links. Read the full disclosure

 Growing up in Queensland, we were lucky enough to always have theme parks close by and plenty of opportunities to visit them.
-Living around an hour away meant it was an easy day trip back and forth.
+Living around an hour away meant it was an easy day trip from Brisbane.

 SEAWORLD GOLD COAST THEME PARK

 I can’t even recall how many times I have visited each of the big theme parks on the Gold Coast, as it would have been at least 30 times by now.
 Our kids have been to each of them a handful of times already too, pretty much since they were old enough to walk.

 Now going way back, the first theme park my family ever took me to when growing up was Sea World Gold Coast.
 It has been around longer than I have and our first visit was when I was only a toddler myself before we lived in Queensland.

 We have some awesome retro photos of us feeding a dolphin in a clash of 80s fashion horrors.
 Hello, big hair and shoulder pads!

 I was around 3 or 4 and was both excited and horrified at the chance to feed a dolphin.
 I may have even cried.
 These things happen!

 For our first theme park visit as parents, our eldest was only 2 and I was only a few weeks off my due date with her baby sister… heavily pregnant!

 We decided Seaworld by far had the most to offer when thrill rides weren’t really an option.
 Although it was not the only theme park we visited that weekend.

 The Seaworld theme park brand is well-known worldwide for its focus on marine wildlife.
 They have always had some fantastic animal-themed attractions at the Gold Coast theme park too.